 Rekanem is feeling uncertain about results day and is already looking ahead at job hunting.

-"This is something that comes up quite a bit, and its worth bearing in mind that several of the Russell Group are well outside the top 30 institutions, never mind being in the top 10," said Lydia.
+"This is something that comes up quite a bit, and it's worth bearing in mind that not all Russell Group universities are at the top of the league tables," said Lydia.

-"Graduate employability is measured using the Destinations of Leavers from Higher Education (DLHE) survey, and full details of each uni's results are available on UniStats.
+"Graduate employability is measured using the Destinations of Leavers from Higher Education (DLHE) survey, and full details of each uni's results are available on Discover Uni.